sara-sabr/ITStrategy/_pages/en/capabilities.md

 ### SURVEY QUESTIONS AND RECOMMENDATIONS

-### SECTION 1.
+### Section 1.
 VERSION CONTROL AND CODE MAINTAINABILITY

 - My team can recover application code from the version control system.
-[1-7]
 - My team can reconfigure systems from files in the version control system.
-[1-7]
-- It is easy for us to change code maintained by other teams if we need to.
-[1-7]
+- It is easy for my team to change code maintained by other teams if we need to.
-- It is easy to find examples in our codebase.
-[1-7]
+- It is easy for my team to find examples in our codebase.
-- It is easy to reuse other people's code.
-[1-7]
+- It is easy for my team to reuse other people's code.
-- It is easy to add new dependencies to a project.
-[1-7]
+- It is easy for my team to add new dependencies to a project.
-- It is easy to migrate to a new version of a dependency.
-[1-7]
+- It is easy for my team to migrate to a new version of a dependency.
-- Dependencies are stable and rarely break teams' code.
-[1-7]
+- Dependencies are stable and rarely break my teams' code.

 #### **Recommendations**